City of Detroit Supervising Survey Technician in Detroit, Michigan

 Four years experience in performing field surveying work, one year of which must have been in a related supervisory capacity.

-Evaluation of Training, Experience and Personal Qualification: 30%
+Evaluation of Training, Experience & Personal Qualifications: 30%

 LICENSE, CERTIFICATION AND OTHER SPECIAL REQUIREMENTS: